USING IRONOCR

 How to Create OCR Software Demo in C#

-Optical Character Recognition (OCR) is a technology that transforms various document formats, including scanned paper documents, PDFs, digital file, or images of printed text taken with a digital camera, into editable and searchable machine-encoded text data.
+Optical Character Recognition (OCR) is a technology that transforms various document formats, including scanned paper documents, PDFs, digital files, or images of printed text taken with a digital camera, into editable and searchable machine-encoded text data.

 IronOCR is a great OCR engine library that offers powerful OCR functionalities to developers.
 In this article, we will explore how to perform OCR using IronOCR with code examples with OCR Software Demo.